UgoOkpala/Secplus-Acronym-Flashcards/README.md

 I can easily add more acronyms to this dictionary.

 The key:value pairs are converted to list elements before being randomly picked for display on the tkinter GUI.
+It is to be run on Python Interpreter/IDLE shell.